SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/akamai-security-events.md

 <img src={useBaseUrl('img/integrations/security-threat-detection/Akamai-Security-Events-Overview.png')} alt="Akamai Security Events dashboards" />

-### Akamai Security Events - Attack Data
+### Attack Data
-11

-The** Akamai Security Events - Attack Data** dashboard helps you understand the nature of each attack and its corresponding Rule information.
+The **Akamai Security Events - Attack Data** dashboard helps you understand the nature of each attack and its corresponding Rule information.

 Use this dashboard to:
 * Identify IPs of attack.
 * Find top sources of attack.
 * Analyze messages reported by each triggered rule.